Prayer Vigil for Boy Hurt in ATV Crash

-ELMA, N.Y. - Friends and loved ones will gather Friday night for a prayer vigil for a young boy critically injured in an ATV crash Wednesday.
+ELMA, N.Y. - Friends and loved ones gathered Friday night for a prayer vigil for a young boy critically injured in an ATV crash Wednesday.

 Zach Matla, 12, was out riding with friends when he hit a tree root and his ATV flipped on top of him.
 He suffered a severe head injury.

 His grandmother tells 2 On Your Side he's currently in critical condition in the intensive care unit at Children's Hospital.
-She said doctors are trying to control the swelling on his brain.
+Friday night, the family told us he will be taken off life support in the near future and his organs will be donated.

 Countless family members are at his side and praying for a miracle.
 They're appreciative of all of the support they've received since the accident.